ophelialabs/Documents/README.md

 ## Mission

 The purpose of this knowledge base is to create a single source of truth for employees, partners, and stakeholders who need context on the company’s systems, initiatives, and operating model.
-It captures the decisions, assumptions, processes, technical patterns, and domain knowledge that keep the organization aligned and capable of executing at scale.
+It captures the decisions, assumptions, processes, technical patterns, and domain knowledge that keep the organization aligned and capable of executing at scale. **Efficient Re-Unification**

 This system is intended to support: